 The relationship to LA_SpatialUnit is a realization relationship.
 This means that selected characteristics are inherited.
-Some of the attributes of LA_SpatialUnit do not apply in the marine environment context; for example, in a marine environment there is no need for a postal address in the same sense that it would be used on land.
+Some of the attributes of LA_SpatialUnit do not apply in the marine environment context; for example, in a marine environment there is no need for a postal address (extAddressID) in the same sense that it would be used on land.
+Other optional attributes such as area, volume and dimension are not required.
+Dimension is known from the Intrinsic Type of the object as recorded in the Feature Concept Dictionary.